Pope apologizes for sex abuse scandal with "sorrow and shame"

 The Vatican said in a statement two days after the report's release that the abuses described "are criminal and morally reprehensible" and "those acts were betrayals of trust that robbed survivors of their dignity and their faith."

-The report was the result of a two-year investigation and had remained under seal during pending court challenges from clergy.
-Some of the sexual abuse dates back to the 1940s and includes allegations against more than 300 priests, some of whom have since died.
+The report was the result of a two-year investigation — the largest into sex abuse allegations within the U.S. Catholic Church — and had remained under seal during pending court challenges from clergy.
+The abuse dates to the 1940s and includes allegations against more than 300 priests, some of whom have since died.

 Statute of limitations also prevents some of them from being criminally charged.